Skip to content

 In the middle of nuclear negotiations with Iran in February, which Omani mediators said had made progress, Trump decided — after a talk with Israeli leader Benjamin Netanyahu — to embark on a war.

-He based that decision on assumptions that he should have known were crazy if he had bothered to speak with any serious Iran expert — namely that an air war could topple the Iranian regime.
-But, of course, Trump believes he only needs to check with his “own morality” and “his own mind.”
+He based that decision on assumptions that he should have known were crazy if he had bothered to listen to any serious Iran expert — namely that an air war could topple the Iranian regime.
+But, of course, Trump says he only needs to check with his “own morality” and “his own mind.”

 Neither Arab nor Asian nor NATO allies were consulted.
 Nor do they have any trust in the Trump team’s ability to negotiate a decent long-term deal with the prickly, difficult Iranians.

 The president’s chief negotiator will be Vice President JD Vance, who has little foreign policy experience.
 He spent the last week not prepping for this tough assignment, but stumping in Budapest for Hungarian President Viktor Orbán, a four-term illiberal leader and MAGA darling who has curbed the courts, the press, and immigration.
-Apparently, foreign intervention in elections is fine when Americans do it.
+Vance’s top priority will no doubt be to please his boss and advance his 2028 presidential hopes, so it’s hard to expect much from the talks.

-If Trump’s goal is a speedy but dangerous exit, leaving Iran as a Hormuz toll collector, they aren’t likely to put the brakes on.
+If Trump’s primary goal is a speedy but dangerous exit, leaving Iran as a Hormuz toll collector, his team isn’t likely to put the brakes on.
+But neither is Tehran likely to share proceeds with Washington.

-“Life will not return to life before the last six weeks,” Melhem said.
-He is correct.
+One thing is certain.
+“Life will not return to life before the last six weeks,” as Melhem told me.

 Expect oil prices to stay high, the global economy to suffer, and the Mideast to remain unstable.
 Talks — if they don’t collapse — are likely to drag on, or end with more U.S. concessions to empowered Iranian hard-liners.
 The regime in Tehran may ultimately falter from internal rot, but not from a Trump victory.